CloudBoost/cloudboost/README.md

 You can then follow rest of the documentation from https://tutorials.cloudboost.io.
 You can also check out API Reference on https://docs.cloudboost.io

-## Cluster Maintanence, Scale, and Updates
+## Cluster Maintenance, Scale, and Updates

 CloudBoost runs on MongoDB and Redis.
 You're responsible for managing the [uptime](https://en.wikipedia.org/wiki/Uptime), [replication](https://en.wikipedia.org/wiki/Replication_(computing)), [sharding](https://en.wikipedia.org/wiki/Shard_(database_architecture)), [backups](https://en.wikipedia.org/wiki/Backup) of your data in each of these databases.